 FFO and FFO on a diluted basis are useful to investors in comparing operating and financial results between periods.
 This is especially true since FFO excludes real estate depreciation and amortization, as the Company believes real estate values fluctuate based on market conditions rather than depreciating in value ratably on a straight-line basis over time.
 The Company believes that such a presentation also provides investors with a more meaningful measure of its operating results in comparison to the operating results of other REITs.
-The Company believes that AFFO and AFFO on a diluted basis provide useful supplemental information regarding the Company's performance as they show a more meaningful and consistent company's results without taking into account non-cash credits and charges on properties controlled by either a receiver or loan servicer.
+The Company believes that AFFO and AFFO on a diluted basis provide useful supplemental information regarding the Company's performance as they show a more meaningful and consistent comparison of the Company's operating performance and allow investors to more easily compare the Company's results without taking into account non-cash credits and charges on properties controlled by either a receiver or loan servicer.
 The Company believes that FFO and AFFO on a diluted basis are measures investors find most useful in measuring the dilutive impact of outstanding convertible securities.